yujiri8/yujiri.xyz/software/haskell.md

 <h1 class="good">Interactive AND compiled</h1>

-When I found out that there was a language that both compiles to native code and has an interactive prompt, I seriously started to anticipate that I'd end up thinking Haskell was the nigh-perfect language and I'd never need to use anything else (besides necessities like C and [Javascript](https://yujiri.xyz/software/javascript)).
+When I found out that there was a language that both compiles to native code and has an interactive prompt, I seriously started to think I'd stumbled onto the perfect language.
 In this regard at least, Haskell really is the best of both worlds between Go and Python.

 <h1 class="good">The type system</h1>